The Guardian’s Standard: Beyond Basic Compliance

 Our HLTAID012 Provide First Aid in an Education and Care Setting course is designed specifically for those who carry the immense responsibility of caring for infants and children.

-Most first aid providers teach you the steps.
 At REACHAU, we teach you the science and the psyche behind the action.

 Backed by a Bachelor of Health Science and a Diploma of Mental Health, founder Britt Brennan integrates trauma-informed strategies into every session.
 We focus on the unique physiological differences of small bodies, where every second and every choice matters and the stakes seem so much higher.